Avni21101/Avni21101/README.md

 - 🔭 I’m currently crafting Flutter magic.
 - 📝 Obsessed with writing clean docs & articles on Medium.
-- 📢 Speaker at dev events—powered by slides, caffeine & community!
+- 📢 Speaker at dev events.
+Powered by slides, caffeine & community!
 - 🛠️ Contributor on pub.dev
 - 🎓 Fun Fact: I have a Master’s in Mathematics, but I found my X in cross-platform dev. 😉